slotdawg/ts2020/peer/peer.rst

 Working with Nutanix Objects
 ++++++++++++++

-Peer Global File Service includes the ability to replicate data from NAS devices into Nutanix Objects... //MTM add the why and use cases from Ready cert docs !!!
+Peer Global File Service includes the ability to push data from NAS devices into object storage.
+The same real-time replication technology used to power the collaboration scenario above can also be used to replicate data into Nutanix Objects with optional snapshot capabilities for point-in-time recovery.
+All objects are replicated in a transparent format that can be immediately used by other apps and services.

 Getting Client IP and Credentials for Nutanix Objects ............

-In order to replicate data into Objects, you will need the Client IP of the object store and will need to generate access and secrect keys.
+In order to replicate data into Objects, you need the Client IP of the object store and need to generate access and secrect keys.
 If you already have this information from a prior lab, you can skip this section and re-use that existing information.

 #.
-Log in to **Prism Central** (e.g. 10.XX.YY.39) on your Nutanix cluster, then navigate to to **Services** > **Objects**.
+Log in to **Prism Central** (e.g., 10.XX.YY.39) on your Nutanix cluster, and then navigate to to **Services** > **Objects**.

 #.
 In the **Object Stores** section, find the appropriate object store in the table and note the Client Used IPs.